jhpyle/docassemble/_docs/packages.md

 This way, other people can take advantage of your work product in interviews that might have a very different purpose.

+# <a name="autoloading"></a>How **docassemble** loads modules

+During the **docassemble** web app startup process, the packages in the `docassemble` namespace are scanned and modules are `import`ed if they contain any class definitions or if the `update_language_function()` function is called.
+The early loading of class definitions helps to prevent problems when unpickling data from the SQL database.
+The `update_language_function()` has a global effect, and it is important that **docassemble**'s linguistic behavior is uniform over time and does not vary depending on which interviews the server has used.
+This also means that you have to be careful about which packages you install on your server -- even a package you never use could have an effect on the way your server operates.

+If you want to disable the auto-loading of a module, put this line near the top of the .py file (before any class definitions or references to `update_language_function()`):

+{% highlight text %}
+# do not pre-load
+{% endhighlight %}

+If this line is present, then the server will not pre-load the module file.

 [Python for Windows]: https://www.python.org/downloads/windows/
 [git for Windows]: https://git-scm.com/download/win
 [how to submit a package to PyPI]: https://packaging.python.org/distributing/